tmp85/rune-bearer-phoenix/PROJECT_CONTEXT.md

 - Each player collects their own distinct rune set.
 - When both players collect matching rune pairs, real-world rewards are unlocked.
 - Rune pair tracking key is always visible on the main game page.
-- Rune drops are scheduled and controlled via `gameSchedule.js`, not random.
+- Rune drops are controlled via scheduling data (managed separately), not random.
 - Rune data stored in `json/runes.json`.

 ---